Errollyn Wallen: Recordings and publication

 In 2004, Wallen recorded an album of her own songs and solo piano music, entitled Errollyn.
 Her CDs include: The Girl In My Alphabet, Meet Me at Harold Moores, featured on the Brodsky Quartet Mood Swings alongside Björk, Sting and Elvis Costello.

 Wallen's music is published by Peters Edition.

-Honours and awards
+Awards and recognition

-Wallen was appointed Member of the Order of the British Empire (MBE) in the 2007 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours, both for services to music.
-She has also received an Ivors Composer Award.
+Wallen was appointed Member of the Order of the British Empire (MBE) in the 2007 Birthday Honours, and Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours, both for services to music.
+She has also received an Ivor Novello Award, making her the first woman to receive an Ivor Novello Award for classical music.

 In 2018, she was listed as one of BBC's 100 Women.

+Wallen was the recipient of the 2020 Incorporated Society of Musicians Distinguished Musician Award.

-On 3 January 2022 Wallen was chosen by presenter Donald Macleod to be BBC Radio 3's Composer of the Week.
+On 3 January 2022, Wallen was chosen by presenter Donald Macleod to be BBC Radio 3's Composer of the Week.
+In July 2024, Wallen featured on BBC Radio 4's Desert Island Discs; she chose the second movement of Bach's "Double Violin Concerto", performed by Isaac Stern and Itzhak Perlman with the New York Philharmonic conducted by Zubin Mehta as her favourite track, a collection of Bach sheet music as her favourite book, and Wigmore Hall as her luxury item.

+Wallen was inducted into Fellowship of The Ivors Academy on 12 November 2024 at The Ivors Classical Awards, the organisation's annual presentation of Ivor Novello Awards celebrating classical composition.

 Academic appointments

-In October 2020, Wallen was appointed visiting professor of composition at the Royal Conservatoire of Scotland.
+In October 2020, Wallen was appointed visiting professor of composition at the Royal Conservatoire of Scotland in Glasgow.
+Wallen is a professor of composition at the Trinity Laban Conservatoire of Music and Dance.